arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/17.opta-expansions-plc-ide/content.md

 ---

 ## Overview
-In this tutorial, you will learn how to use the Opta™ Digital Expansions alongside an Opta™ controller.
+In this tutorial, you will learn how to use Opta™ Digital Expansions AFX00005 and AFX00006 alongside an Opta™ controller.

 ![Final application showcase](assets/animation.gif)